Rapptz/DoxyDoc/README.md

 Currently the only way to install this is through running `git clone` of this repository in your package directory.

+The command to do so is the following:

     git clone https://github.com/Rapptz/doxydoc.git DoxyDoc

 ## Usage